 If your local council carries out a care needs assessment and agrees that you're eligible for care and support at home, they will do a means test.
 This will take into account your income and savings.
 Unless you’re going into a care home, this won’t take into account the value of your property.

 Here’s how the means test for social care will look at your income and savings, and how this will affect what you pay for care.

 |Your capital||What you will have to pay|

-Certain types of income, such as money from certain disability benefits and pensions, may not be counted in the means test.
-This is the same for certain types of capital.
+Certain types of income, such as money from some disability benefits and pensions, may not be counted in the means test.
+This also applies to certain types of capital.
 All other income and capital can be taken into account.